benjaminmishra/AppointmentSystem/README.md

 The goal of this document is to highlight some features of this solution.
+If you are intrested only in how to run this project then in short we just need to find the docker-compose.yml file and run docker compose up command in the same directory as the file.
+For a more step by step expalning go to the 'How to run the project?' section.

 ## Pre-requisites
 - .NET 8